Transportation in Boston: Intercity rail

 Boston is served by four intercity rail services, all operated by Amtrak.
 The Acela and Northeast Regional services both operate on the Northeast Corridor to and from Washington, D.C., with stops in places such as New York City and Philadelphia.
 A branch of the Lake Shore Limited service operates to and from Chicago.
 The Downeaster service operates to and from Brunswick, Maine.

 The Northeast Corridor services terminate at South Station, as does the Lake Shore Limited.
 The Downeaster service terminates at North Station, primarily because the Downeaster Amtrak line is intended for points north of downtown.
 The Northeast Corridor and Lake Shore Limited services also stop at Back Bay station.
 The lack of a direct rail connection between North Station and South Station means that passengers transferring to and from the Downeaster are faced with a transfer between stations.
 Although most such transfers can be achieved using the Orange Line between Back Bay and North Station, Amtrak recommends passengers with luggage to use a taxi.

 Within the Boston area, most Amtrak services operate over commuter rail track owned by the MBTA, who also own the Northeast Corridor track as far as the Rhode Island state line.

+Major transit hubs

+There are several major transit terminals in the Boston metropolitan area.